hsr205/cs_5100_fraud_detection/docs/ANOMALY_DETECTION.md

 `preprocess()` - Normalizes the data set with the `DataPreprocessor` class in `neural_network.py`.

-`detect()` - Identifies fraudulant transactions based on specified features .
+`detect()` - Identifies fraudulant transactions based on specified features.

+`view_classification(df)` - Visualizes the amount of true/false positive/negative classifications using a heatmap

 `vis_2d()` - Visualizes the IsolationForest in two dimensions, `amount_norm` and `new_balance_origin_normalized`